mohamedfaridelsherbini/personal_website/README.md

 # Personal Website (Neon Portfolio)

 A neon/cyberpunk-themed portfolio for **Mohamed ElSherbini** built with Kotlin + Ktor.
 Structured JSON content flows through a clean architecture stack to render snapshot-tested HTML pages with glowing cluster cards, project case studies, and animated UI flourishes.
+The repository is public, so keep secrets in GitHub Actions or droplet env files rather than committing them.

-> Latest refresh (Q1 2025): modularized the renderer, introduced JSON-backed repositories with caching, and kicked off the Hexagonal Architecture migration while wiring Jenkins + ktlint quality gates.
+> Latest refresh (Q1 2025): modularized the renderer, introduced JSON-backed repositories with caching, and kicked off the Hexagonal Architecture migration while wiring GitHub Actions + ktlint quality gates.

 ## Highlights